 The United Nations Stabilization Mission in Haiti (MINUSTAH) was established on 1 June 2004 after President Bertrand Aristide departed Haiti for exile in the aftermath of an armed conflict which spread to several cities across the country.
 The devastating earthquake of 12 January 2010, which resulted in more than 220,000 deaths (according to Haitian Government figures), including 96 UN peacekeepers, delivered a severe blow to the country's already shaky economy and infrastructure.

 The devastating earthquake,which hit Haiti on 12 January 2010 created an unprecedented situation in the country.
 Within hours of the disaster,UN-SPIDER facilitated the activation of the International Charter and activated its network.
-Recognizing the need to support the Civil Protection Agency of Haiti (CPA),UN-SPIDER conducted an Expert Mission with the goal of identifying the needs of CPA and other government agencies regarding the access to and use of space-based information to support response and recovery efforts.
+Recognizing the need to support the Civil Protection Agency of Haiti (CPA),UN-SPIDER conducted an Expert Mission with the goal of identifying the needs of CPA and other government agencies regarding the access to and use of to support response and recovery efforts.

 Sun, 14/03/2010 to sáb, 20/03/2010